fctucker/challenge/README.md

 1. Install nodejs version 7.10.1
 2. Git clone the project `git clone https://github.com/fctucker/challenge.git`
 3. On the command line, navigate to the the project and run the following command: `npm install && npm run start`.
 This should automatically open a tab in your browser to the application.
-If not, you can navigate to the following URL to view the application: [http://localhost:3000/about](http://localhost:3000)
+You can also navigate to the following URL to view the application while it is running: [http://localhost:3000/about](http://localhost:3000)

 # Description